You finally grew that bushy beard of yours with a solid ‘Stache on the top lip, but now you’re faced with a bit of a problem…

 For some areas, especially the mustache, you will need to use scissors.

-We recommend these quality Japanese stainless-steel mustache & beard scissors a lot on this website.
+We recommend these (goes to our review of best beard products) a lot on this website.

-I mean there are hundreds to choose from really, we just like these to do the job.
+I mean there are hundreds to choose from really, we just like those to do the job.

 How to Properly Trim your Beard & Mustache